Your Guide To Digital Wedding Invitations

 - Due to high email volumes, the invite could be missed (or even fall into junk)

-- Can be easily deleted
+- They can be easily deleted

 - If your wedding is in a low signal area, advantageous elements like clickable navigation links become redundant